dev-coco/Win-Uninstaller/README.md

 # Win-Uninstaller
-A bat script for Windows, used to clean up software to uninstall residual files.
+A bat script for Windows, used to clean up software uninstall residual files.
 This is a demo frame, I'm still working on it.

 [Home page](https://dev-coco.github.io/)
 # Introduction